ministryofjustice/developer-playground/README.md

 ### Artisan serve

 Laravel comes with a built-in server.
-It's possible therefore to launch an application locally using this command:
+It's possible therefore to launch an application locally, although, this is discouraged.
+However, for completeness, you could use this command to launch a local server:

 ```bash
 php artisan serve